ItsTheSewerRat/Arknights-Endfield-FPS-Unlocker/README.md

 (Note, EXE must be in the same directory that Proton installed the game to, directly next to the endfield.exe <br />
 This is usually at ~/.local/share/Steam/steamapps/compatdata/ one of the folders in there will have the game) Then add this command to endfield launch options: <br />
 WINEDLLOVERRIDES=vulkan-1=n,b %command% <br /> https://www.reddit.com/user/K255178K/ Pointed this out.
-Not me.
+Not me. <br />

+Manual Installation: <br />
+Download ace_inject.dll, vulkan-1.dll & d3dcompiler_47.dll from the /bin/ directory from this repo <br />
+Put in the same directory as the endfield executable. <br />
+Run the game. <br />

 ## -- HOW TO UNINSTALL <br />
 Remove vulkan-1.dll from root directory <br />